A Tale Dark & Grimm

-A Tale Dark & Grimm is an animated television series based on the children's book of the same name by Adam Gidwitz, itself a loose adaptation of the Brothers Grimm's fairy tale "Hansel and Gretel".
+A Tale Dark & Grimm is a Canadian-American animated television series based on the children's book of the same name by Adam Gidwitz, itself a loose adaptation of the Brothers Grimm's fairy tale "Hansel and Gretel".
 Developed for Netflix by Doug Langdale and Simon Otto, the series premiered on October 8, 2021.
 Netflix did not renew the show for a second season.
 It was nominated for the Children's and Family Emmy Award for Outstanding Animated Series at the 1st Children's and Family Emmy Awards.

 Plot

 A trio of talking ravens narrate the real story of Hansel and Gretel, who are a prince and a princess.
 After being beheaded by their parents, the twins run away and search for a new and happy family.
 The pair embark on a winding and wickedly witty tale with elements of several other stories from the Brothers Grimm.